qiqi-lu/kernel-learning-deconvolution/python/README.md

 Some pre-trained models are provides in `./checkpoints`.

 ## Other files
-- `deconv2D_real.py` is used to deconv the real 2D biological images in `BioSR` data set using conventional RLD methods, as there is no PSF is provided, the PSF are learned form the paired data, and then used in this file.
+- `deconv2D_real.py` is used to deconv the real 2D biological images in `BioSR` data set using conventional RLD methods.
+As there is no PSF is provided, the PSF are learned form the paired data, and then used in this file.
+You should use `main_kernelnet.py` to train the model, and use `evaluate_model.py` to generate the learned PSF, and then use it to do deconvolution.

 - `deconv3D_real.py` is used to deconv the real 3D biological images in `Confocal/STED volume` data set using conventional RLD methods.
+As there is no PSF is provided, the PSF are learned form the paired data, and then used in this file.
+You should use `main_kernelnet.py` to train the model, and use `evaluate_model.py` to generate the learned PSF, and then use it to do deconvolution.

 - `deconv3D_live.py` is used to deconv the 3D volumes in `LLSM volume` data set using conventional RLD methods.
 The parameter `id_sample` and `wave_length` should be modified according to your data directory.
+Please enable specific method to do deconvolution.

 - `deconv3D_w_gt.py` is used to deconv the 3D images in `simulation` data set, using conventional RLD methods.